 From the youthful energy of major universities to the expansive potential of reimagined manufacturing centers, our cities provide a flavor of urban living that is sure to match any professional style.
-Beyond their individual characters, our cities integrate thriving farmers markets, co-working opportunities, all-hours entertainment, and outdoor recreational assets to forge a live, work, play urban experience.
+Beyond their individual characters, our cities integrate thriving farmers markets, co-working opportunities, all-hours entertainment and outdoor recreational assets to forge a live, work, experience.

-The Friendly City · Vibrant, modern, and diverse, Harrisonburg is known as the “Friendly City.”
-Anchored by two universities, James Madison University attracts over 20,000 students to the City each year, whose energy fuels the downtown core with cultural and professional amenities for the young and the young at heart.
+The Friendly City · Vibrant, modern, and diverse, Harrisonburg is known as the “Friendly City” and is anchored by two universities.
+James Madison University attracts over 20,000 students to the City each year, whose energy fuels the downtown core with cultural and professional amenities for the young and the young at heart.
 Eastern Mennonite University brings a longstanding emphasis on service, peacebuilding, and a global outlook that values multiculturalism.
-The City’s commitment to friendliness and welcoming attitudes extends throughout its public school system, where 51 countries and 57 languages are represented.
+The City’s commitment to being a friendly and welcoming community extends throughout its public school system, where 51 countries and more than 70 languages are represented.
 Downtown, The Perch at Magpie, one of several coworking spaces, offers an inspiring and collaborative work space for professionals, entrepreneurs and innovators.

 Big Time Culture, Small Town Cool · Staunton’s charming downtown is home to a vibrant arts and music scene, a sizzling reputation for local food and dining, and a cool array of independent shops and galleries clustered along the historic Main Street.
 Enjoy an evening of theater at the American Shakespeare Center, step back in time at the Frontier Culture Museum, or explore the legacy of Woodrow Wilson at his presidential library and museum.
 Inventors and craftspeople will find a home at the Staunton Makerspace, where woodworking, ceramics, and 3D printing studios are cooperatively managed.